dymmond/lilya/docs/en/docs/docker.md

     system folders.

 7. Tells `supervisor` to start running.
-The system will be using the `supervisor.conf` file created and it will trigger the instructions declared like starting the nginx and uvicorn.
+The system will be using the `supervisor.conf` file created and it will trigger the instructions declared like starting the nginx and [palfrey](https://palfrey.dymmond.com).

 ## Build the docker image